 On the date of incorporation, our authorized share capital was US\$50,000.0 divided into 50,000 Shares of a par value of US\$1.0 each.
 Please refer to the section headed "History, Development and Reorganization" for details relating to the issue and the transfer of shares in the issued capital of our Company.
-Save as disclosed in this document, there has been no alteration and no redemption, repurchase or sale of the share capital in our Company since the date of the incorporation of our Company.
+Save as disclosed in this prospectus, there has been no alteration and no redemption, repurchase or sale of the share capital in our Company since the date of the incorporation of our Company.

-Pursuant to the written resolutions of our Shareholders dated [●] 2017, among others things:
+Pursuant to the written resolutions of our Shareholders dated December 8, 2017, among others things:

-- (a) our authorized share capital of our Company was subdivided from 50,000 Shares of US\$1.0 each to [50,000,000] Shares of US\$[0.001] each and the issued share capital of our Company was subdivided from 50,000 Shares of US\$1.0 each to [50,000,000] Shares of US\$[0.001] each.
-Immediately following the subdivision of Shares, Madison Square and J&J Partner held [37,500,000] Shares and [12,500,000] Shares of US\$0.001, respectively; - (b) our authorized share capital of our Company increased from [50,000,000] Shares of US\$[0.001] each to [5,000,000,000] Shares of US\$[0.001] each; and - (c) immediately following the completion of the [REDACTED] Issue and the [REDACTED], our issued share capital will be US\$[REDACTED] divided into [REDACTED] Shares, all fully paid or credited as fully paid and [REDACTED] Shares will remain unissued.
+- (a) our authorized share capital of our Company was subdivided from 50,000 Shares of US\$1.0 each to 50,000,000 Shares of US\$0.001 each and the issued share capital of our Company was subdivided from 50,000 Shares of US\$1.0 each to 50,000,000 Shares of US\$0.001 each.
+Immediately following the subdivision of Shares, Madison Square and J&J Partner held 37,500,000 Shares and 12,500,000 Shares of US\$0.001, respectively; - (b) our authorized share capital of our Company increased from 50,000,000 Shares of US\$0.001 each to 5,000,000,000 Shares of US\$0.001 each; and - (c) immediately following the completion of the Capitalization Issue and the Global Offering, our issued share capital will be US\$200,000.0 divided into 200,000,000 Shares, all fully paid or credited as fully paid and 4,800,000,000 Shares will remain unissued.

-Save as disclosed above and in this document, there has been no alteration in the share capital of our Company since its incorporation.
+Save as disclosed above and in this prospectus, there has been no alteration in the share capital of our Company since its incorporation.

-3. Written Resolutions of our Shareholders passed on [●] 2017
+3. Written Resolutions of our Shareholders passed on December 8, 2017

-Written resolutions were passed by our Shareholders on [●] 2017 pursuant to which, among other matters:
+Written resolutions were passed by our Shareholders on December 8, 2017 pursuant to which, among other matters:

-On [•], 2017, resolutions in writing were passed by our Shareholders pursuant to which, among other things:
+On December 8, 2017, resolutions in writing were passed by our Shareholders pursuant to which, among other things:

-(a) our Company approved and adopted the Memorandum and the Articles, the terms of which are summarised in Appendix III to this document;
+(a) our Company approved and adopted the Memorandum and the Articles, the terms of which are summarized in Appendix III to this prospectus;